Teletrac

-Teletrac (branded as Teletrac Navman; formerly Trafficmaster) is a software as a service company headquartered in Southern California, with offices in the United Kingdom.
+Teletrac (branded as Teletrac Navman; formerly Trafficmaster) is a telematics software as a service company headquartered in Southern California, with offices in the United Kingdom, Australia, New Zealand, and Mexico.
 It provides cloud-based GPS fleet tracking software, stolen vehicle tracking and connected services such as eCall, bCall and Concierge and is a subsidiary of Vontier.

 History

 Teletrac was founded as International Teletrac Systems in 1988.
 It received initial funding from a unit of AirTouch Communication (formerly known as Pacific Telesis) in exchange for 49% equity of the company.
 Teletrac launched two service offerings in 1990 for its flagship Los Angeles market: a consumer service called "Stolen Vehicle Location Services" and a fleet/enterprise service called "Corporate Vehicle Location services".
 Los Angeles was followed by Detroit, Miami, Dallas, Chicago, and Houston.

 In 1991, following the lifting of information services restrictions from the AT&T consent decree, AirTouch increased its equity stake and the company became known as AirTouch Teletrac.

-Teletrac was purchased from Airtouch in 1996 by James McQueen and its headquarters were moved to Kansas City.
+Teletrac was purchased from Airtouch in 1996 by James McQueen and its headquarters were moved to Kansas City, MO.

 Trafficmaster

 Founded in the United Kingdom in 1988 by entrepreneurs David Martell and Ian Williams, Trafficmaster provided road congestion information to drivers, using a network of sensors on major roads.
-The company was floated on the London Stock Exchange in 1994 and expanded into Germany and other countries; it added fleet management and stolen vehicle tracking to its services.
+The company was floated on the London Stock Exchange in 1994 and expanded into Germany and other countries; it added Fleet management and stolen vehicle tracking to its services.
 By 2000, during the dot.com bubble, the company was valued at £650 million and had partnerships with several car manufacturers.

 In 2001, Trafficmaster purchased Teletrac in order to expand into the United States.
 The Teletrac brand was retained for the subsidiary.
 In early 2002, the company pulled out of the fleet management market in Europe after issuing two profit warnings.